labex-labs/open-source-labs/git/30-seconds-of-git/lab-view-all-branches/step1.md

    ```
    git branch
    ```
 You will see a list of all local branches in the repository.
-Use the arrow keys to navigate through the list and press <kbd>Q</kbd> to exit:
+Use the arrow keys to navigate through the list and press <kbd>Q</kbd> to exit.

 This is the final result:
 ![result](./assets/challenge-view-all-branches.png)